Procurement-Related County Policies

 - B-53: Small Business Policy (SBP)

-- B-66: Procurement of Products and Services from California's Prison Industry Authority
+- B-66: Procurement of Products and Services from Other Governmental Agencies (OGAs) including the California's Prison Industry Authority (PIA)

 - F-40: Procuring Architectural, Engineering and Related Professional Services

 San Diego County Charter